informaticslab/MCMS/README.md

 # MCMS
-The IIU mobile content management system
+The IIU mobile content management system, sort of